GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 For every new push, the whole pipeline runs from the start again.

-If any stage fails it pipeline fails
+If any stage fail's it will fail pipeline

 For each integration, the pipeline runs from the start